 1. permitted: This log-message is generated whenever a packet is allowed to traverse router-interfaces or allowed to access the router itself.

-2. attempt: This log-message is generated whenever a packet attempts to traverse router-interfaces or attempts to access the router itself.
+2. attempt: This log-message is generated whenever a packet attempts to traverse the expected conditions.

+router-interfaces or attempts to access the router itself.